Axos Invest Review 2023

 Axos Invest Managed Portfolios

 Axos Invest offers a robo advisor product.
 But it also offers investors the ability to choose — and modify — the investments in their portfolio for a bit more control.
 You need $500 to open a managed account and there's a 0.24% annual management fee.

 Using Axos Invest robo advisor service, you invest in exchange-traded funds (ETFs).
 However, Axos offers more than 1,400 ETFs, which is more than nearly any other robo advisory platform.
 In this way it offers the best combination of self-directed investing with robo advisor management.

 And it is unique.
 Axos Invest departs from most other robo advisors in that it gives investors a very large measure of control over the asset classes held in their portfolios.
 It offers a full robo advisor service, but investors have the option to accept a portfolio designed by the service, modify it or build a new one from the ground up.

 Axos Invest makes this easy to do with its unusually wide selection of investment choices.
 Unlike most robo advisors that limit investment options to between six and 12 asset classes, Axos Invest gives investors a choice from more than 30.

 Axos Invest Self-Directed Trading

 Axos Invest also has self-directed investing if you prefer to manage your own trades rather than using a robo advisor.
 With a self-directed account you get access to commission-free trades of individual stocks and ETFs like most online brokers offer.
-And it offers low-cost trading of options and mutual funds.
-(See “How Much Does It Cost to Use Axos Invest?” below for the fee structure.)
+And it offers low-cost trading of options and mutual funds for a well-rounded platform.